-Supplemental Licensure in special education is available with the addition of Advanced Practicum: Special Education I (EDUC 3860).
-An additional two weeks of student teaching in a Special Education classroom is recommended.
+Supplemental Licensure in special education is available with the addition of Advanced Practicum: Special Education I (EDUC 4200).
+Additional weeks of student teaching in a Special Education classroom is recommended.

 Students must complete senior seminar and a comprehensive exam in their major:

 Secondary licensure (7-12) requires a major in another academic discipline and requires the three professional education sequence courses, as detailed below, as well as the student teaching semester.
 Secondary licensure is available in art education, biology, business, chemistry, general science, English language and literature, drama (performing arts), social studies, mathematics, music education, physics, psychology, and world languages including Latin and Spanish.
 Students completing the requirements for secondary licensure may apply to receive a minor.

 3 Professional Education Sequence Courses: